angadsalaria/play-vue-seed/README.md

 I have retained a Twirl served page in this app, exposed under `/playApp` route in the app context.
 However, the intent of this seed app is to provide a template for setting up a completely decoupled web stack wherein Play is used simply to serve an API to front-end.

-## License

-This software is licensed under the Apache license